• Skip to primary navigation

 Who Is Gen Z?

-Gen Z is technically anyone born between 1997 and 2012 (always subject to change - with more people calling those born after 2012 Gen Alpha).
-Basically, these people are roughly 11 to 26 today.
-That's roughly 72 million Americans today.
-We more fully break down the Gen Z age range here.
+Gen Z is technically anyone born between 1997 and 2012 (always subject to change — with more people calling those born after 2012 Gen Alpha).
+That puts them roughly 14 to 29 today, or about 70 million Americans, and it means the oldest of them now overlap with the tail end of the millennial age range.

-So, it's really a mixed bag when it comes to Gen Z. Like millennials before them, they're really hard to define financially.
-Especially at such a young age.
+So it's a mixed bag with Gen Z. Like millennials before them, they're hard to define financially, especially at such a young age — and the answer to whether college was worth it depends heavily on which year they walked across the stage.

 When looking at net worth for Gen Z, these are all factors to consider.